jaakumasi/dev-jobs/README.md

 # Dev Jobs

-A comprehensive Next.js web application for searching and browsing developer job listings.
+A Next.js web application for searching and browsing developer job listings.

 ## Table of Contents